difference between element and compound

 In conclusion, elements and compounds are two distinct categories of substances with different properties and characteristics.
 Elements are pure substances composed of one type of atom, while compounds are composed of two or more different elements combined in fixed ratios.
 Understanding the difference between elements and compounds is crucial for advancing our understanding of the natural world and developing new technologies in various fields.

-See also difference between debentures and shares
+See also difference between structure and union

 Table difference between element and compound